boderg/your-weather-2/README.md

 ## Mockup Screenshots

-Below are two mockup images of the Your Weather website created using the "Am I Responsive" website.
+Below is a mockup image of the Your Weather (version 2) website created using the "Am I Responsive" website.

 | Screenshot |
 | :---: |